 The friend was very surprised at my response.
 He said, I didn’t know you are a Marxist.

-Hayek’s solution can be summarized into 2 primary points: First, people should refrain from becoming over-confident in rational design.
+Hayek’s solution can be summarized in 2 primary points: First, people should refrain from becoming overconfident in rational design.
 Spontaneous order is preferable over rational design.
-So, don’t think too much in ideals.
+So, don’t think too much about ideals.
 Let the society manifest itself naturally, that is the best way to develop.

 Second, idealism concerning others is dangerous.
 As long as everyone minds his own business, tyranny cannot play its tricks on us.